[note: this was edited to update terminology in 2016]

 Is it extra labor if it’s my hobby from which I directly benefit?
 My culinary yaruki is, however, decidedly not about being a good wife, prostrating myself to domesticated duty, trying to cattily outdo my friends.
 For me, this is about self-sufficiency, independence, and the love of knowledge.

-If there were one nugget of wisdom I would pass on to others based on my experiences, it’s that if you are very particular about something and want it done right, you’re probably going to have to do it yourself.
+If there were one nugget of wisdom I would pass on to others based on my experiences, it’s that if you are very particular about something and want it done right (and have the time and ability to deal with it), you’re probably going to have to do it yourself.
 I’m not advising going rogue in a group project, and I believe in team work and collaboration; I am lucky to have such talented friends in fields in which I am not skilled.
 But when it comes to cooking, if I rely solely on restaurants, grocery stores, and food manufacturers, I’m going to be disappointed.
 Why buy burger buns I don’t really like when I can bake my own?
 Why pine over applesauce I’d have to import when I can make my own?
 Why get sad over the lack of meatless okonomiyaki toppings that I actually want to eat when I can make my own?

 Additionally, the science of food fascinates me.
 The first time I made paneer and yogurt, I felt like a mad scientist.
 “IT’S ALIVE!
 BECAUSE OF ACTIVE CULTURES!”
 Feeling the gluten in flour reconstitute itself in yeast doughs makes me feel like I’ve bent nature to my delicious will.
 Watching my herbs sprout new leaves makes me feel like I’ve done something wonderful (until they inevitably die from the cold or the heat).